espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

   key="component_shtc3"
   idleTimeLimit="2"
   speed="1.5"
+  cols="80"
+  rows="24"
   poster="npt:0:09"
 >}}

 ## Conclusion

-Creating a new component requires several steps and might be confusing.
-In this article, we guided you on the basic steps of creating the component, adding a new component to this project, adding the code to the component, and finally adding the configuration menu.
+In this article, we went through the basic steps of creating a component skeleton, adding it to a project, writing the code, testing it, and, finally, adding the configuration menu.

-Writing a new component is highly recommended for improving the project architecture.
-This is a very powerful approach and can be used for many different types of component, not only for drivers.
+Even though creating a new component requires a few additional steps, it helps improve the project architecture and make code reusable.
+This is a very powerful approach not only for creating driver components, but any other code that can work in a modular fashion.

-In a future article, this component will be added to the [Component Registry](https://components.espressif.com/) to be easily shared across the community.
+In the next article, we will show how this component can be published to the [ESP Component Registry](https://components.espressif.com/) to share with the community.

 ## Reference